BehnooshNasri/project_one/README.md

 1. What is the correlation between household income and post-grad degrees in select provinces of Ontario, British Columbia, Alberta and Quebec?
 2. What is the difference graduation rates for the same select provices?
 3. What are the ratios between male and female graduates for post-grad studies in the select provinces?
+4. which province has the highest number of post-grad graduates?
-4. What are the countries with most international students enrolled in post-grad studies in Canada?
+5. What are the countries with most international students enrolled in post-grad studies in Canada?
-5. Does a person's geographic location (if in Canada, which Province; if international, which country) have any effect on enrollment/graduation?
-6.
+6. Using API, for abvialable data globally what are the post-grad statistics compared to the countries GDP?
+7. Using API, for abvialable data globally what are the post-grad statistics compared to the countries population?